2014 Avenius Chardonnay

 Avenius Vineyard is owned and operated by Shari Avenius, who is also Linden Vineyard’s director.
-It is located on the Blue Ridge one half mile north of Linden Vineyards at an elevation of 1,300 feet on a steep northeast facing slope.
+It is located on the Blue Ridge one-half mile north of Linden Vineyards at an elevation of 1,300 feet on a steep northeast facing slope.
 Soils are well-drained rocky greenstone and slate.
-The Chardonnay vines were planted in 1996 and are trained on the French lyre trellising system.
+One acre of Chardonnay vines (Dijon clones) were planted in 1996 and are trained on the French lyre trellising system.